Opinionated SvelteKit-based LLM frontend for LangGraph server.

 http://localhost:8080svelte-langgraph)secret)test-user (subject claim in JWT)The following command ensures dependencies are installed and starts dev servers for frontend, backend, and OIDC mock provider, with hot reload:

-moon :dev
+moon :dev :oidc-mock

 This automatically starts:

-http://localhost:5173http://localhost:2024http://localhost:8080 (for local authentication)Make sure to configure your .env files to point to the OIDC mock provider (see Configuration section above).
+http://localhost:5173http://localhost:2024http://localhost:8080 (for local authentication)Make sure to configure your .env file to point to the OIDC mock provider (see Configuration section above).

-Run all checks (linting, type checking, formatting):
+Run all checks (linting, type checking, formatting, building, unit and E2E tests):

 moon check --all